contao/docs/docs/manual/performance/http-caching.en.md

 QUERY_PARAMS_REMOVE_FROM_DENY_LIST=fbclid
 ```

 {{% notice warning %}}Remember that if this parameter is present, you should disable caching on the response or notify your developer(s)\* about it.
-This can be easily done via`Cache-Control: no-store`, otherwise we run into the problem of too many cache entries being generated.
+This can be easily done via`Cache-Control: no-store`, otherwise we run into the problem that too many cache entries are generated.
 {{% /notice %}}
 %